-Training with a ball machine or practice robot is a great way to play table tennis on your own.
-This is probably the best alternative to a real-life partner, but it is also quite expensive.
+Training with a ball machine or practice robot is a great way to play table tennis independently.
+It is probably the best alternative to a real-life partner, but it is also quite expensive.
 The top models can cost up to $2,000 US.

 However, you can purchase cheaper, possibly used ones for around $200 US that will serve the purpose as well.

-These machines really are, by all intents and purposes, the best way to train for table tennis alone and are generally worth the money.
+By all intents and purposes, these machines are the best way to train for table tennis alone and are generally worth the money.

-The second best option for a table tennis robot is feeding balls to yourself.
-This involves you simply dropping the balls and then hitting them against a target.
+The second-best option for a table tennis robot is feeding balls to yourself.
+It involves you simply dropping the balls and then hitting them against a target.
 It isn’t as good an option as the robot for practicing on your own, but it gets the job done!
 One thing to keep in mind is to aim at the same spot on the wall consistently.
 Try using a low-stick painter’s tape as a marker to create the perfect target.

 You can also place a folding table against the wall as you strike the ball, letting it bounce on the surface after each return.
 As you progress, increase the difficulty level by moving the table farther and farther away from the wall as you continue to aim at the pre-marked target.

-Begin by dropping the balls on your forehand side and then strike with a forehand top spin against a wall or backboard.
-This helps you to improve both your coordination and control in the absence of a partner or opponent.
+Begin by dropping the balls on your forehand side and then strike with a forehand topspin against a wall or backboard.
+It helps you to improve both your coordination and control in the absence of a partner or opponent.
 Practicing alone in this manner will enable you to develop your rhythm over time and allow you to quickly and effectively play different stroke combinations.

 The serve is something you can always practice on your own.
-It is a critical component of the game and allows you to focus on the technique of using your wrist to generate a spin on the ball, improving overall performance.
-This can give you a huge advantage over your opponents, just by practicing the different serves and spin techniques.
+It is a critical component of the game and allows you to focus on using your wrist to generate a spin on the ball, improving overall performance.
+It can give you a massive advantage over your opponents by practicing the different serves and spin techniques.

 Another solo practice idea is to serve balls into the floor or carpet and watch how it spins off in different directions.
-This will help you learn how to better manipulate the ball.
+It will help you learn how to manipulate the ball better.
 Even just spinning the ball in the air and catching it with your hand to get the feel of different spins is a good idea.
-Practice catching a rubber bouncy ball to strengthen your reflexes in between serves.
+Practice catching a bouncy rubber ball to strengthen your reflexes in between serves.

-As well, you can simply bounce the ball on one side of the paddle to develop control and create a ‘feel’ for the bat on the ball.
+You can also bounce the ball on one side of the paddle to develop control and create a ‘feel’ for the bat on the ball.
 To make things more challenging, try hitting the ball on the side of the bat.
 Or, try bouncing it underneath your leg and then catching it!

-If you don’t have a partner to practice table tennis with, you can still engage in the physical training potion, which is a necessary part of building endurance and strength.
+If you don’t have a partner to practice table tennis with, you can still engage in the physical training potion, which is necessary to build endurance and strength.
 Doing drills with ladders or mini-hurdles will help improve your speed and agility.

-If you don’t have a partner to practice with, watching others play the sport is a good solo activity.
+If you don’t have a partner to practice with, watching others play the sport is an excellent solo activity.
 You can learn a lot from observing the pros in action.
 Study their movements and then go back to the table and practice them yourself.
-This is a great way to pick-up a few tips and tricks from the masters!
+It is a great way to pick up a few tips and tricks from the masters!

 Follow the professionals on the World Tour.
 Accomplished players emulate a sense of confidence in themselves and often use this as a strategy to outwit their opponents.
 They can teach you how to believe in yourself and your athletic ability.
 After all, immersing yourself completely in all aspects of the game is the best way to improve your overall performance.

-If you’re truly serious about excelling in table tennis, then you have to include mental as well as physical training.
-Skills such as goal-setting, self-motivation, and visualization are key to maximizing your performance and can be done without a partner or coach.
+If you’re truly serious about excelling in table tennis, you have to include mental and physical training.
+Skills such as goal-setting, self-motivation, and visualization are crucial to maximizing your performance and can be done without a partner or coach.